🔥 -30% with code PAPA30 🔥

 Tracer metabolites: COOH-HHC

 As with THC, HHC also produces terminal metabolites.
-These are the end product of THC or HHC ingestion, resulting from the oxidation of main metabolites such as 10-oh-HHC or 11-OH-HHC.
+These are the end product of THC or HHC ingestion , resulting from the oxidation of major metabolites such as 10-OH-HHC or 11-OH-HHC.

 These results show that certain HHC-derived metabolites could be detected when THC was consumed, and vice versa.
-This offers interesting prospects for understanding cannabinoid metabolism and improving screening methods.
+This offers interesting perspectives for understanding cannabinoid metabolism and improving detection methods.

 HHC metabolites: a world yet to be discovered